gdesantis04/Projects/T-Coil-Research-Project/README.md

 # PCB-Embedded T-Coil for Expanding Channel Bandwidth

 This repository contains the design files and documentation for a PCB-embedded bridged T-coil project.
 The goal of the project was to compensate for heavy load capacitance, such as capacitance introduced by ESD protection, and improve high-frequency channel bandwidth using PCB-embedded inductors.

 ## Project Summary

 The project investigates a bridged T-coil implemented with PCB transmission-line structures.
 The design was supported by simulation and layout work, then validated through fabricated-board measurements.
 The final result showed that the fabricated T-coils reduced loss on channels with parasitic capacitance.
+We tried to implement the same technique that Nvidia is using on SERDES chips on transmission lines in the Gigahertz range.
+Our advisor for this project was Dr. Thanh Tran at Rice University.

 ## Repository Structure